One of the most commonly used features in Excel are its functions.

 - Scenario #2: When declaring arguments for an Excel VBA Function, you can also use the As keyword and Type statement for purposes of determining its data type.

-In Mastering VBA for Microsoft Office 2013, Richard Mansfield argues that specifying the data type is always a good idea because it helps you conserve memory and, mainly, helps you avoid errors caused by other procedures passing the incorrect type of information to a function.
+- Some advanced VBA user argue that specifying the data type is always a good idea because it helps you conserve memory and, mainly, helps you avoid errors caused by other procedures passing the incorrect type of information to a function.

 How To Execute An Excel VBA Function Procedure